Nutrition

 Is the science really THERE for true personalization of nutrition and supplements

 Can technology tell you the best types of food and supplements to take for optimal health?
 Emerging science says that we are closer than ever.
-Tests revealing individual microbiome, genetic factors, and metabolic health will shape the future of health.
-Personalized nutrition uses an individual’s genetic, epigenetic and microbiome profile to create a truly unique dietary plan.
+Tests revealing individual microbiomes, genetic factors, and metabolic health will shape the future of health.
+Personalized nutrition uses an individual’s genetic, epigenetic, and microbiome profile to create a truly unique dietary plan.

 What is Personalized Nutrition?

 Personalized nutrition exists at the crossroads of behavior and biology.
-It is the creation of a unique personalized nutrition and supplement plan using evidence-based science.
+It involves creating a unique personalized nutrition and supplement plan using evidence-based science.

-Historically, dietitians and physicians have used population-based nutrition advice, such as the Dietary Guidelines for Americans and adapted guidelines for specific populations2.
-Now, modern technology allows us to use biology to help shape dietary advice, which is the heart of personalized nutrition.
+Historically, dietitians and physicians have used population-based nutrition advice, such as the Dietary Guidelines for Americans, and adapted guidelines for specific populations.1 Now, modern technology allows us to use biology to help shape dietary advice, which is at the heart of personalized nutrition.

 The overall microbiome includes both oral and gut microorganisms.
-The oral microbiome protects the mouth and the state of the oral microbiome influences health and disease progression[11].
-A healthy gut microbiome aids in the digestion and absorption of vitamins and minerals.
+The oral microbiome protects the mouth, and its state influences health and longevity.2 A healthy gut microbiome aids in the digestion and absorption of vitamins and minerals.
 Oral and gut microbiome testing kits provide an analysis of the different microorganisms present in these microbiomes.

 The Science of Personalized Nutrition